 For further information or to register, please visit the event website.

 Discover year 11 and 12 subjects for your greatest options for university entry.

 If you are interested in a career in Engineering, ICT, Health, Medicine or Science, discover which year 11 and 12 subjects will provide you the greatest options for university entry.

-All Year 10 Students, their parents and careers counsellors are invited to attend the Year 10 Subject Selection Evenings on Thursday 18th July at UQ St Lucia and Tuesday 23rd July at Kedron Wavell Services Club, Kedron.
+All Year 10 Students, their parents and careers counsellors are invited to attend the Year 10 Subject Selection Evenings at a range of locations around Brisbane in July.

 Find out which subjects in years 11 and 12 provide the best entry pathways into and preparation for degrees in Engineering, ICT, Science, Medicine and Health.

 UQ staff will be on hand to speak to students, parents and teachers about specific programs and general university admission.

 Information sessions for specific programs will also be presented.

 Dates and Locations: